Yermo/nativescript-mapbox/README.md

       }
   );

-  // if no permission was granted previously this wil open a user consent screen mapbox.requestFineLocationPermission().then(
+  // if no permission was granted previously this will open a user consent screen mapbox.requestFineLocationPermission().then(
       function() {
         console.log("Location permission requested");